caioedut/react-bulk/docs/docs/layout/theme.md

 sidebar_position: 2
 ---

-import Code from '@site/src/components/Code';
-import ReactBulk from '@react-bulk/core';
-import { Text } from '@react-bulk/web';

 # Theme

-React Bulk allow you to customize all components using theme.
+Allow you to customize all components and its defaults using theme.
+You own your design!

 ## Usage